 What I discovered there, which had been missing from my culturally Protestant atheist upbringing, was the idea of nature being an example of, or the evidence of, divine order and creative life force.
 The edges of the environmental movement were abuzz with fresh ideas, and two of the freshest were “deep ecology” and “ecofeminism,” both of which had a spiritual dimension.
 (Fr.
 Thomas Berry’s deep ecology classic The Dream of the Earth was required reading.)
 I didn’t hear the term natural law, with all its baggage, but there was a quiet respect, even among those who strongly disagreed, for those Catholics and Buddhists who adhered to the “seamless garment” philosophy, pro-life across the board, from anti-war and anti-death-penalty to anti-abortion and anti-euthanasia to environmental protection and reducing unnecessary deaths from starvation.
 And more broadly, there was a recognition of the spiritual dimension and relatedness of creation and liberation, and of the spiritual threat of environmental destruction, and of exploitation and domination of humans or the environment.

 I encountered the (Catholic) phrase, “Justice, Peace and the Integrity of Creation” or JPIC.
 The idea was that by including environmental, social justice and peace issues within one structure, single-issue-focused bureaucrats and activists would discover the overlap in their goals and the common ground in their motivation.
-This spirit has lived on obviously in the Occupy movement, and I’ve felt it most strongly these last few years at the Wild Goose festival, which is coming up June 26 – 29 in North Carolina.
-(Here’s my post about it from last year.)
+This spirit has lived on obviously in the Occupy movement, and I’ve felt it most strongly these last few years at the Wild Goose festival.
+(Here’s an old post of mine about it.)

 By accident or design, this sidelined the classic pro-industrialism state socialists, whose model is the flip-side of the same coin as consumerism and is just as wedded to materialism — and just as much in conflict with what Pope John Paul II called “the ecological question which accompanies the problem of consumerism”: